-The Ralph Lauren Sporting World Time is equipped with a Swiss made RL939 movement that was designed, built and tested by the fashion brand’s long standing partner Jaeger-LeCoultre.
+The Ralph Lauren Sporting World Time is equipped with a Swiss-made RL939 movement that was designed, built and tested by the fashion brand’s long-standing partner Jaeger-LeCoultre.

 Also known as the JLC Caliber 939A (among others, the movement powers the absolutely gorgeous Jaeger-LeCoultre Master Geographic in Rose Gold (Ref.
-Q1422421) that was introduced last year at SIHH 2011 show,) the mechanism is a fairly new addition to Jaeger-LeCoultre’s line of “complication” movements (it came to fill the void left by the deprecated cal.
-929 that the Swiss-based watchmaking House stopped making in early 2000s) so there is still not enough information regarding its long-term reliability.
+Q1422421) that was introduced at the SIHH 2011 show,) the mechanism is a fairly new addition to Jaeger-LeCoultre’s line of “complication” movements (it came to fill the void left by the deprecated cal.
+929 that the Swiss-based watchmaking House stopped making in the early 2000s) so there is still not enough information regarding its long-term reliability.
 Still, knowing JLC’s indisputable reputation of a go-to maker of high-grade calibers, I have an impression the mechanism will as solid in the long run as the one it replaced.

 The small GMT sub-dial at 6 hours sports a small circular aperture with a yin-yang-style disk behind it that turns slowly and indicates whether it is day or night in the chosen time zone.

-The time zone display, by the way, is also very easy to use.
+The time zone display, by the way, is also easy to use.
 Like in many recent worldtimers, there is a city disk, which is partly visible in the lower part of the dial.
 Operating it with a smaller crown, which is (rather inconveniently) placed at 10 o’clock, you can easily set the second time zone without the need to refer to Wikipedia or some other external source of information.

 Photos: Ralph Lauren

 Price: $10,600 (MSRP as listed on their web-site, ref.
 RLR0210700 on leather strap) / $10,900 (MSRP, ref.
 RLR0210000 on steel bracelet)